thoughtspot/ps_migration_tools/docs/tutorial/validate.md

 ![](./tutorial_ddl_report_5.png)

 We see here that it is only reported as a minor issue.
 And the issue is that the process could not find a perfect match, but via its fuzzy matching algorithm it did find a good candidate.
 It found a table which has a different name DEC_ENG_RAF_LIST_ALTERED, but has the same matching columns.
-It generated a score of 40, as the initial score was 50, but that has been reduced based on the similarity of the table name.
+It generated a score of 83, as the initial score was 75, but that has been increased based on the similarity of the table name.

 If we are happy, with this suggestion we can confirm it by marking it in the override file and run the process again.
 How to mark suggestions in the override file we will see in the next section, after we have reviewed all the issues.